Interview: Next steps needed in data centre energy efficiency

-The data centre industry has experienced monumental growth in an attempt to satiate the world's demand for data.
+The data center industry has experienced monumental growth in an attempt to satiate the world's demand for data.

 However, this has resulted in global concerns surrounding the amount of energy being consumed by the power-hungry facilities.

-To get an idea of what can be done moving forward to make the vision of a data-driven world more sustainable, we spoke with SPIE UK data centre director Peter Westwood.
+To get an idea of what can be done moving forward to make the vision of a data-driven world more sustainable, we spoke with SPIE UK data center director Peter Westwood.

-In most data centres cooling is one of the most power-hungry applications, but Westwood says there are technologies like liquid cooling (most recently ‘warm water cooling') with the potential to make a difference, but the takeup through data centre operators has been slow and should be a design consideration.
+In most data centers cooling is one of the most power-hungry applications, but Westwood says there are technologies like liquid cooling (most recently ‘warm water cooling') with the potential to make a difference, but the takeup through data center operators has been slow and should be a design consideration.

 According to Westwood, these improvements increase energy efficiency and enable higher packaging densities via the following:

-Many data centre operators baulk at the idea of making an existing facility more energy-efficient because of the time and money needed, but Westwood says there is no other option.
+Many data center operators baulk at the idea of making an existing facility more energy-efficient because of the time and money needed, but Westwood says there is no other option.

-In a previous article, Westwood highlighted seven key technologies and trends that data centre operators should be employing to optimise energy efficiency, which include:
+In a previous article, Westwood highlighted seven key technologies and trends that data center operators should be employing to optimise energy efficiency, which include:

 Westwood alludes to these below.

-“Some of the solutions previously mentioned can be done fairly easily such as data centre optimisation, which is good common practice anyway to undertake.
+“Some of the solutions previously mentioned can be done fairly easily such as data center optimisation, which is good common practice anyway to undertake.
 From this data, technology products and systems can be put in place together with DCIM solutions to drive efficiencies.
-As always there is a cost involved.”
+As always there is a cost involved.

-There have a number of recent cases where waste heat products from data centres have been reused to the benefit of surrounding establishments, and I asked Westwood the feasibility of this moving forward for data centres around the world.
+There have a number of recent cases where waste heat products from data centers have been reused to the benefit of surrounding establishments, and I asked Westwood the feasibility of this moving forward for data centers around the world.